RandyGaul/cute_framework/README.md

 ## Cute Snippets

-Working with cute typically involves working with concise code-snippets that anticipate exactly you will need as a developer.
+Working with cute typically involves working with concise code-snippets that anticipate exactly what you will need as a developer.
 Check out some full example programs here.

 #### Hello World